claudiusFX/Claudius/README.md

 $ git submodule update --init --recursive
 ```

-## Standard keys

-Mostly Claudius doesn't have any interaction points beyond those you provide, but there are a few:

-* F1 - Show debug overlay
-* F2 - Save a screenshot to a GIF
-* F3 - Save an animation to a GIF

-# Docs

-There are [odoc](https://github.com/ocaml/odoc) documentation for most of Claudius.
 You can build that documentation with:

 ```shell
 $ dune build @doc